Xilinx/dma_ip_drivers/master/QDMA/DPDK/html/_sources/userguide.rst.txt

 Supported Device arguments (module parameters)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Device specific parameters can be passed to a device by using the ‘-w’ EAL option.
+Device specific parameters can be passed to a device by using the ‘-a’ EAL option.
 Xilinx supports following device arguments to configure PCIe device.

 1. **config_bar**